While reading yesterday’s news I’ve bumped into a short article about Swedish giant IKEA changing its logo.

 Now let’s check the new one.

-The difference isn’t obvious at all.
-The website I found the news on had to make a GIF to show the changes, saying that the changes are hard to catch without the comparison.
+The difference isn’t obvious at all – except for, maybe, a trademark symbol.
+The thing is that the bosses decided to keep the old design but make subtle edits.
+Indeed, new logo doesn’t really alter the characteristics of original but rather modifies them a bit.
+In general, we have the same yellow oval with blue background and letters.
+The website I found the news on had to make a GIF to show the changes, saying that the changes are hard to catch without the AI comparison.

 In Approval Studio, we have 4 different comparison modes to find the difference between the design variants, and the GIF that was on the website can be easily substituted with Toggle mode.